-In this Article we have discussed the Features of the Scheme alongwith taxation of Interest on Kisan Vikas Patra :-
+In this Article we have discussed the Features of this new scheme alongwith taxation of Interest on Kisan Vikas Patra Scheme, 2019 :-

 (i) by cash; or